openoms/bitcoin-tutorials/electrs/README.md

 ---

-To connect remotely to Electrs there is a encrypted connection needed.
+A remote connection to Electrs should be encrypted.
 See the guide from @cryptomulde to connect to a VPS through a reverse ssh tunnel: https://medium.com/@cryptomulde/private-electrum-server-electrs-for-your-raspiblitz-full-node-without-forwarding-ports-417e4c3af975

 The more secure option is to continue with setting up the SSL connection as described in the next section.

 ---

 ## RaspiBlitz: install Nginx and Certbot to connect over SSL